Genekkion/PottySenseServer/pi/README.md

         ```json
         {
             "clientId": 0,
+            "timeElapsed": 0,
-            "timeElapsed": 0
+            "phase": 0
         }
         ```
         `clientId` is the id of the client

         `timeElapsed` is the time duration in ***seconds*** since the session started

+        `phase` is the phase of the session. `1` if session has started, `2` if client has entered toilet and is performing their toileting activities, `3` if client has completed toileting but has yet to leave

     - **Error responses:**
         - `400 Bad Request` if the session has yet to be started.
             ```json
             {
-               "error": "No session found.",
+               "error": "No session found."
             }
             ```